reivax-boucoi/Electronic_Load/README.md

 As you can see it's not the lightest firmware, mostly due to the use of the `Wire` and `LCD` librairies from Arduino, which are bulky.
 However, there is still enough room for future improvements.
 Just keep in mind if you want to improve the project to leave space for local variables allocation.
 ### Programming
 An ISP port is provided on the board, making reflashing easy.
 All you need is an AVR-compatible programmer with the standard 10 pins ICSP header.
 I used the very good (and very cheap!)
 [Usbasp] during developpement.
+Avrdude can be used to download the compiled binary `main.hex`.

 ### Software structure